heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Processes in Erlang communicate by message passing.
 Specifically, a process can send an asynchronous message to another process' *mailbox*.
-At some future time, the receiving process may enter a *receive* clause, which searches the mailbox for the first message that matches a set of patterns.
+At some future time, the receiving process may enter a *receive* clause, which searches the mailbox for the first message that matches one of a set of patterns.
 The branch of code that is executed in response to a message is dependent on the pattern that is matched.

 In general, an application written in Erlang is separated into two broad components: *workers* and *monitors*.